christo/loquacious/README.md

 exploration and at the moment is adopted as a defining feature of this research project.

-Non-verbal portrait animation is apparently achievable by using reference video.
-This would violate the above design constraint.
+Non-verbal portrait animation (such as when listening or thinking) is apparently achievable by using reference video.
+This may violate the above design constraint.
 Maybe this video could be captured from user input - maybe even system-operator user input?
 Given that user video capture is intended for core functionality, it may be interesting to provide gesture demonstration input as a runtime feature.
 Character design could be more independent of system code.

 ## Character Portrait

-The first thing a user sees when interacting with the system is a portrait of a fortune teller.
+The first thing a user sees when interacting with the system is a still portrait of the fortune teller.
+It's also feasible to generate subtle pose animation to portray a contemplative, waiting animation.
 Various text-to-image generative systems have been used to create these characters before the system boots although this could easily be generated, uploaded or captured from a camera.
-In a full realisation of such a system, the character may be gently animated in a suitable waiting state like a meditative trance.

-Various design alternatives include making the installation like a portal or magic mirror through which the character could be summoned akin to a kind of cosmic zoom call.
+Various design alternatives include making the installation like a portal or magic mirror through which the character could be summoned, akin to a kind of cosmic zoom call.

 Suitable character portraits seem to have the following features: